top of page

 • Sleep?
 What's that?
 You will remember how amazing it is!

-• You'll feel like you can breathe again & your heart will stop racing
+• You'll feel like you can breathe again & your heart might stop the marathon it's been running.

 I felt curious, calm, and connected with nature.
 The data from my Oura ring and Garmin watch both confirmed the relaxation benefits I experienced.
 Sarah is a natural guide and offers gentle invitations to explore in a safe environment.